CulDeVu/culdevu.github.io/thought/2022-12-17-img-compression.md

 - pairs separated squiggles: 6727887
 - pairs separated xp_pipes: 6471385

 Woahhh.
 I have to admit, I didn't expect that.
 I expected the result to be far closer to the original base entropy result.
 But, thinking about it a little, it makes some sense.
-I'm taking an input of `1 1 2 2 1 1 2 2` and turning it into `1 0 2 0 1 0 2 0`.
-The entropy of adjacent pairs doesn't change because there's just as many `1 1`s in the first as there are `1 0`s in the second, etc. But the entropy of the pairs separated is less than the base entropy because we're going from a distribution of `0, 0.5, 0.5` to a distribution of `0.5, 0.25, 0.25`.
-Reductions of
+Say I'm taking an input of `1 1 2 2 1 1 2 2` and turning it into `1 0 2 0 1 0 2 0`.
+The entropy of adjacent pairs doesn't change because there's just as many `1 1`s in the first as there are `1 0`s in the second, etc. But the entropy of the pairs separated is less than the base entropy because we're going from an entropy of `4*0.5*log(0.5) + 4*0.5*log(0.5) = 8` to `(2*0.5*log(0.5) + 2*0.5*log(0.5)) + 4*1*log(1) = 4`.

+In addition to the entropy win, there's also a win in the amount of histogram bits that will have to go in the file too.
+As said previously, at 8 bits per bucket of the pixel pairs histogram (at the moment I'm only thinking about storing the histograms uncompressed), we're looking at 64KB.
+With this method we're looking at a histogram size of 512B.

+But the win I'm most interested in is the following: we have a very cheap and expandible method of generating histributions that have decent entropy, and a *lower bound* on the best entropy that this method is able to achieve.
+Because this pair separation method will never be able to get a lower entropy than the entropy of the pairs themselves, right?
+So I can know how far away I am from optimal, for an admittedly silly definition of optimal.

+Here for the iq image, I'm 110927 bit away, or about 13KB.
+So what else is to be done?

+I wrote a couple brute forcers in an effort to find out.